What is it?

 Children who have their pain controlled well, tend to make a faster recovery.

 The PCA/NCA machine allows strong pain medicine to be given safely and accurately through the IV.

 - A Doctor/Anaesthetist and/or a member of the Acute Pain Service will discuss pain and PCA/NCA use with you and your child.
-He or she will then write an order that is specific to your child’s weight and pain management needs.
+The doctor will then write an order that is specific to your child’s weight and pain management needs.

 - The machine will then be set up for your child following the doctor’s order.

 - The machine has a special button on it.
 When this button is pressed a dose of the pain relieving medicine will be given through the IV.
 This is called a ‘bolus’ dose.